zz9tf/OneClickRestore/README.md

-# History Manager Chrome Extension
+# Tabs Manager Chrome Extension

 Are you encountering issues with opening too many URLs?
 Introducing **Tabs Manager** to the rescue!